sharkmind001/cryptofile/README.md

 # cryptofile

-This is simple file cryptography tool
+This is simple file cryptography tool (encrypt and decrypt any type of file)